• Skip to primary navigation

 Sliced bread overlapping in a line on a plate.

 Light and fluffy potato bread is a delicious homemade bread.
-Slice up this bread and use for sandwiches at lunchtime or toast in the morning with butter and honey.
+Slice up this bread and use for sandwiches at lunchtime or toast in the morning with butter and honey or sprinkle with cinnamon sugar.

 Slices of bread on a white surface.